xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int get_ft_sensor_error(int *err)__
 ```
-Get the error of the extenal force/torque sensor
+Get the error code of the Six-axis Force Torque Sensor
+    Note:
-    Note: only available if firmware_version >= 1.8.3
+        1. only available if firmware_version >= 1.8.3
+        2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param err: the result of ft sensor error code